miket7f/miket7f.github.io/pages/E Power Management.md

 $Δ𝐼_{𝐼𝑁𝐷}$ … Inductor ripple current [A]
 $𝐸𝑆𝑅_{𝐶𝑜𝑢𝑡}$ … Equal serial resistance of the output capacitor [Ω]

-The calculated output voltage ripple of 84.6mV indicates the amplitude of the output voltage fluctuations.
+This results in an voltage ripple of 84.6mV.
 An 84.6mV output voltage ripple is a relatively small value.
 Whether this ripple is sufficiently small depends on the sensitivity of the components we intend to power.
 For example, a 3.3V regulator and a servo motor typically have tolerances that can accommodate such a small ripple without significant impact on their operation.

 #### Diode
 The fourth component we need to select is the catch diode.
 This diode is essential in the switching regulator circuit to provide a path for current when the internal switch of the regulator turns off.
 During the regulator's switching cycle, when the switch is closed, current flows through the inductor, storing energy in its magnetic field.
 When the switch opens, the energy stored in the inductor needs a path to discharge safely.

 The catch diode ensures continuity of current flow by allowing this energy to flow back to the load circuit.
-It prevents abrupt changes or disruptions in the power delivery process.

 The catch diode must respond quickly to the switching cycles of the regulator to maintain efficiency and stability.
 Ideally, the diode should have minimal voltage drop to minimize power loss and improve efficiency.
 Remember, the Schottky diode has a low voltage drop.
 Therefore, it will be the preferred choice here.
 The last parameter of the diode that we have to select is that it should be able to handle the maximum current of 3A.